gulpetl/gulp-etl-starter/README.md

 This starter project is a **gulp-etl** project that performs ETL tasks using [gulp](https://gulpjs.com/).
 You can debug in [VScode](https://code.visualstudio.com/download) or run from the command line as a regular gulp task

-### Usage
-**gulp-etl** plugins accept a configObj as the first parameter; the configObj will contain any info the plugin needs.
-For this plugin the configObj is the "Options" object for [csv-parse](https://csv.js.org/parse/), described [here](https://csv.js.org/parse/options/); the only difference is that the "columns" property cannot be falsey, since it would result in arrays being returned for each row instead of objects.
-A falsey value for columns will be overridden to true.

 ### Quick Start
 * Dependencies:
     * [git](https://git-scm.com/downloads)